Design tools

 Origami Studio is an intuitive and powerful prototyping tool developed by Facebook.

-It features a patch editor to create prototype logic with a range of existing patches to choose from.
+It features a patch editor to create prototype logic with a range of existing patches.

 Origami focuses on individual pages and depicts how the page is intended to work.